ryanlj77/telos.contracts/contracts/trail/README.md

 * `Casting Votes`

-    All users who own a balance of `TLOS` are able to mirror their balance and receive an equal number of `VOTE` tokens, which are castable on any Ballot that is created for use with that token.
+    All users who own a balance of `TLOS` are able to mirror their staked balance and receive an equal number of `VOTE` tokens, which are castable on any Ballot that is created for use with that token.

     Additionally, if users have balance of custom tokens and there are open ballots for that token, they may cast their votes on that Ballot as well.